DEGJS/formMapper/README.md

 #### input
 Type: `Element | Element[]`
-The form element, input element or list of elements to get values from.
+The container element, input element or list of elements to get values from.

 #### elementSelectors
 Type: `String`